Malyavantham-Radha-Krishna-Deekshith/MEDIINSIGHT/README.md

 ---

-**Empower your healthcare predictions with Multi Disease Predictor!**
+**Empower your healthcare predictions with Mediinsight-Multi Disease Predictor!**